Jul 1, 2024

 Ideally, you want your DTI to be as low as possible because that indicates that your income is well above what you need for recurring expenses.

-If you’re applying for a personal loan, lenders typically want to see a DTI of 35% to 40% or less.
-But they might allow a higher DTI if you also have good credit or other compensating factors, like a savings account large enough to cover several months of living expenses.
+If you’re applying for a personal loan, lenders typically want to see a DTI that is less than 36%.
+They might allow a higher DTI, though, if you also have good credit or other compensating factors, like a savings account large enough to cover several months of living expenses.

-To change your DTI ratio, you will need to reduce your debt payments, increase your income, or do both.
+To change your DTI, you will need to reduce your debt payments, increase your income, or do both.

-For example, if you find that your DTI is too high to qualify for the loan you want, start by looking at what you spend and what you owe.
-Look at your net income and monthly expenses.
+For example, if you find that your DTI is too high to qualify for the loan you want, look at what you spend and what you owe.
 Where can you save?
 Are your adult kids still on your cell phone bill?
 Do you have a streaming service or gym membership you’re not using?
 Can you make your coffee at home?
 You’d be surprised by how impactful paying attention and making small tweaks to your spending habits can be.

 If you have higher-interest debt, you could save money by consolidating those bills into one fixed-rate personal loan with a set regular monthly payment.
 If you get a personal loan at a lower interest rate than you had been paying, you will reduce your overall debt load and lower your DTI.

-How can I reduce high-interest credit card debt?
+How can you reduce high-interest credit card debt?

-It’s never a bad idea to reduce any debt you have at a higher interest rate.
+It’s never a bad idea to reduce higher-interest debt.
 Paying your credit cards off monthly is a great way to keep revolving debt low.
 If that’s not always possible, try to pay a bit more than the minimum each month.
 If your higher-interest debt becomes unmanageable, you can consider a personal loan for debt consolidation.

-Now imagine you have the same amount in credit card debt.
-With a 20% APR and a minimum payment of 3% of the balance per month, it would take you roughly 25 years to completely repay the balance owed, including accrued interest in the amount of approximately $18,360.
+Now imagine that same amount in credit card debt.
+With a 20% APR and a minimum payment of 3% of the balance per month, it would take more than 25 years to completely repay the balance owed, including accrued interest of about $18,361.3

-Even if interest rates fluctuate, your personal loan will be locked at a fixed rate which won’t increase over the life of your loan—and that could help you stick to your budget and lower your DTI.
+With a personal loan, even if interest rates fluctuate, your loan will be locked at a fixed rate that won’t increase—and that could help you stick to your budget and lower your debt-to-income ratio.

 Articles may contain information from third parties.
 The inclusion of such information does not imply an affiliation with the bank or bank sponsorship, endorsement, or verification regarding the third party or information.